-FIG. 3: (Color online) Evolution of estimated channel responses in the top hydrophone (10 m) for packet (PKT) 149 (400 baud).
+FIG. 3.
+(Color online) Evolution of amplitude-normalized estimated channel responses at depth 75 m (hydrophone 7) for packet 149 (400 baud).
 A horizontal slice through any of the plots represents a snapshot of the time-varying response.
 The coherence time for this channel was estimated to be about 1 s.
-Estimates based on RLS transversal filtering, 4-oversampling, filter order (41, 10) per polyphase component (for notation see Sec.
-IV.B.1), and $\lambda = 0.95$ (a) Before Doppler compensation, $f_d = 1.65$ Hz at the carrier frequency of 3.6 kHz (b) After broadband Doppler compensation as described in sec.
-II.A.
+Estimates are based on RLS transversal filtering, four-oversampling, filter order (41, 10) per polyphase component (for order no-tation see Sec.
+IV B 1), and λ =0.95. (a) Before Doppler compensation, f_d =1.65 Hz at the carrier frequency of 3.6 kHz. (b) After broadband Doppler compensation as described in Sec.
+II A.